NIME-conference/cookbook/Officers/paper_proceedings.md

 # Paper proceedings archive officer

-Main role: Archiving of the proceedings (nime.org and Zenodo), and get back on track with indexing (DBLP, ACM DL, Scopus)
+Main roles:

+1. Archive the proceedings on nime.org and Zenodo
+2. Index the papers in DBLP, ACM DL, Scopus, and others

+The paper proceedings archive officer will work closely with each year's [Paper Chair](../Chairs/paper_chair.md).

 ## General info about the proceedings